kevinharkins/niftispace/README.md

 A simple set classes to read/write nifti files from Matlab

 * niftifile.m — a Matlab class that reads and writes *.nii files.
-* niftispace.m — a class that can read/write any *.nii file in a directly as a Matlab struct-like object
+* niftispace.m — a class that can read/write any *.nii file in a directory as a Matlab struct-like object

 # Issues